bepostle/bepostle.github.io/README.md

 # My Portfolio

-As an operations professional with technical skills in CRM, business intelligence, and analytics, I wanted to host my portfolio on GitHub to showcase my work product.
+As an operations professional with technical skills in CRM, business intelligence, and analytics, I chose Github pages as the tool to host my portfolio as it would require me to continue to build digital skills.
 I built this site from scratch using HTML and CSS, and embedded the work product materials from Google Drive.

 Link to portfolio: https://bepostle.github.io/

+Note: there are a few pieces that are still under construction as of September 2024.
+Please bear with me as I troubleshoot and resolve these items!

 ## Technologies Used: